libremfg/rhize-docs/content/deploy/install/services.md

   cdc:
     # Enable
     enabled: true
-    # If configured for security configure in nats url.
+    # If configured for security, configure in NATS url.
 For example `nats://username:password@nats:4222`
     nats: nats://nats:4222
-    # Adjust based on high availability requirements and cluster size.
+    # Adjust based on high-availability requirements and cluster size.
     replicas: 1
 ```